ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 ### Example JSON data for QRCode

-:::note The amounts are in atto
+:::important The amounts are in atto
 [Wei conversions](/platform/docs/guides/execute-transactions/#wei-conversions) are explained in [next section](/platform/docs/guides/execute-transactions/#wei-conversions)
 :::